 A mortgage can technically be transferred to one person via a refinance.
 For this to happen, you will either need to refinance to a sole ownership loan or, if your partner will not agree to it, a cash-out refinance that will give them their equity in exchange for the title of the house.

 Yes, an unmarried couple can buy a house together.
-You don’t have to be married to another person to buy a house with them or even to get a joint mortgage.
-Before agreeing to the loan, however, you may want to research some of the factors to consider when buying a home as an unmarried couple that you’ll want to research to make sure you’re getting the best deal when applying individually or for a joint mortgage.
+You don't have to be married to another person to buy a house with them or get a joint mortgage.
+However, there are some factors to consider when buying a home as an unmarried couple that you’ll want to research to make sure you're getting the best deal when applying individually or for a joint mortgage.

 The Bottom Line

 Buying a home with a partner, friend or family member can be very exciting.
 Getting a joint mortgage can make homeownership more affordable and more feasible for many people, which makes it a good option for many first-time home buyers.
-Since two or more people are equally responsible for making payments, however, there are some complications that come with a joint mortgage, particularly if you ever want to get out of it.
+Since two or more people are equally responsible for making payments, however, there can be some complications that come with a joint mortgage, particularly if you ever want to get out of it.

-If you’re looking to buy a home, with or without another party, check out our guide to getting the best mortgage rate.
+If you're looking to buy a home, with or without another party, you can apply today for a preapproval from Rocket Mortgage®.